Spraoi Forest School

 All the benefits are too numerous to mention but some of the important ones are:

-1. Children have fun playing outdoors
+1. Children have fun playing outdoors in the fresh air and have the opportunity to explore nature

-3. Trees and nature inspire imaginative play and creativity
+2. Trees and nature inspire imaginative play and creativity

 6. Strong nature connection to be future stewards of nature